Ryanair Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Ryanair Chase Jockey Statistics

-There are two leading jockeys in the Ryanair Chase over the last 20 renewals with both Paul Townend and Rachael Blackmore who have both won the race two times.
-Paul Townend winners have been with Min (2020) and Allaho (2022).
-Rachael Blackmore winners have been with Allaho (2021) and Envoi Allen (2023).
+The leading jockey in the Ryanair Chase over the last 20 renewals is Paul Townend, who has won the race two times, with those two winners coming from Min (2020) and Allaho (2022).

-Here are some of the top Ryanair Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Ryanair Chase jockey statistics over the last 20 renewals for jockeys who have rides in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW